10th Anniversary Album (The Ventures album)

 10th Anniversary Album is a studio album by the Ventures, which was released to commemorate the band's 10th anniversary in 1970.
 It is a double LP that features covers of classic 1960s pop hits, including songs by The Beatles and Simon & Garfunkel.
 It also contains songs from the early 1970s, such as "Who'll Stop the Rain" and "Bridge Over Troubled Water."
 The album peaked at #91 on the Billboard 200 chart.

 Track listing

-In parenthesis, the performers that made these songs popular.
+In parentheses, the performers that made these songs popular.